Square Drive Screw FAQ

 Can I use my cordless screwdriver or electric drill to drive them?

 Yes!
 In fact you will find that because of their superior resistance to “Cam-Out”, driving Square Drive Screws with a power driver is so easy that you will prefer to use screws wherever possible.
-A drill equipped with a clutch is the ideal tool to use because it will extend the driver bit life.
-Of course, we carry an extensive selection of Power driver bits.
+A drill equipped with a clutch is ideal because it will extend the driver's bit life.
+Of course, we carry out an extensive selection of power driver bits.

 If they’re so good, why haven’t I heard of them before?